Tearth/Test-Data-Generator/README.md

 # TestDataGenerator
 Simple program which generates test sets for the another project.
-Format of the generated file is as follows:
+Format of the generated files is as follows:

 ```
 <tasks count>